Walking backwards is a great way to add variety to your fitness routine while burning more calories than you do moving forward.

 Why does it burn more calories?
 Try it out for a minute and you will find that it’s not as easy as walking forward.
 You’ll have to focus carefully on each step because you’re learning a new skill and that requires extra energy and focus, which taxes your cardio vascular system, which in turn burns more calories.

-In addition to burning calories and strengthening your heart and lungs, walking backwards, also known as retro walking, strengthens different sets of muscle groups.
+In addition to burning calories and strengthening your heart and lungs, this form of exercise, also known as retro walking, strengthens different sets of muscle groups.

 Once you get the hang of it, it’s quite easy to do.
 Start out slow.
 Remember, you are learning a new skill and you’ll need time to master it and feel comfortable.